Virus lockdown shuts Kashmir year after autonomy is stripped

 On Aug.
 5, 2019, Prime Minister Narendra Modi’s Hindu nationalist government stripped Jammu and Kashmir’s statehood, scrapped its separate constitution and removed inherited protections on land and jobs.

 The region was also split into two federal territories — Ladakh and Jammu-Kashmir.
-Following the tectonic move, Indian authorities enforced information blackout and a security clampdown in Kashmir for months.
-Thousands of Kashmiri youths, separatist leaders and politicians who have traditionally supported Indian rule were arrested.
-Hundreds of them continue to be incarcerated.
+Following the tectonic move, Indian authorities enforced an information blackout and a security clampdown in Kashmir for months.
+Thousands of Kashmiri youths and pro-independence leaders, as well as pro-India Kashmiri politicians, were arrested.
+Hundreds of them are still incarcerated.

-As some of these restrictions were eased, India enforced another harsh lockdown to combat the spread of the coronavirus, deepening economic crisis in the restive region.
+As some of the restrictions were eased, India enforced another harsh lockdown to combat the spread of the coronavirus, deepening the economic crisis in the restive region.

 In Ladakh’s Muslim-majority Kargil district, where people have resented India’s move, religious and political groups demanded revocation of the order, calling Aug.
 5 a “black day.”
-Businesses and shops remained closed in most parts of the district.
+Businesses and shops remained closed in most of the district.

+Pakistani Prime Minister Imran Khan demanded Wednesday that the international community “force India to reverse its present course against the Kashmiri people.”

+“Pakistan will always be with its brothers and sisters” in Indian-controlled Kashmir, Khan said in a statement.

 The status of Kashmir has been a key point of dispute between Pakistan and India since the two split after the end of British colonial rule.
 They each control part of Kashmir and have fought two wars over their rival claims.